 Babylon was the Washington or Moscow of its day.
 Babylon was just then becoming the world power.
 She was like the US at the end of World War I – great potential but still subdued.
 That was soon to pass.
 Isaiah reminds us that the great nations and powers cannot oppose God’s judgment on their actions. (verse 11)

-And then, “I will punish the world for its evil, and the wicked for their iniquity;”
+“I will punish the world for its evil, and the wicked for their iniquity;”

 God’s final judgement is coming.